anyaevostinar/anyaevostinar.github.io/classes/257-s25/lab-tdd.md

 2. Then work through the [virtual environment](venv-guide) for this class to get all the modules that you'll need.
 Stay in your virtual environment for this lab.

 ## Step 1: A First Failing Test
-1. Accept the assignment by clicking on the `TDD Lab Classroom Link` on Moodle and clone down the repository.
+a.
+Accept the assignment by clicking on the `TDD Lab Classroom Link` on Moodle and clone down the repository.

 In TDD, you always want to start with a failing test.
 Your first goal is to eventually have a function `reverse_word` that takes a word and returns it reversed.
 However, you are going to write the test first:

-2. In `test_production.py` import your (non-existent) `reverse_word` function:
+b.
+In `test_production.py` import your (non-existent) `reverse_word` function:

 ```python
 from production import reverse_word
 ```

-3. Then create your test class:
+c.
+Then create your test class:

 ```python
 class TestReverseWord(unittest.TestCase):
 ```

-4. Then write some tests.
+d.
+Then write some tests.
 You know exactly what a reverse word function should do, so you can definitely write the tests even though you haven't written the production code.
 (Hint, if I give it "hello", it should return "olleh".)

-5. Verify your tests all fail due to an `ImportError`:
+e.
+Verify your tests all fail due to an `ImportError`:

 ```python
 python3 -m unittest discover Tests
 ```

-6. Fix that by creating a stub of the function (don't write the actual code yet!!!) in `production.py`:
+f.
+Fix that by creating a stub of the function (don't write the actual code yet!!!) in `production.py`:
 ```python
 def reverse_word(word):
     pass
 ```

-7. Verify that your tests still fail but now because your function isn't doing what it should do.
+g.
+Verify that your tests still fail but now because your function isn't doing what it should do.
 Excellent, you are now at the "red" stage and can be confident that your tests are actually testing the code.
 You also have perfect clarity on what your production code should do.

 ## Step 2: Passing that test
 Now you can finally write the code to implement `reverse_word`.
 There are lots of ways of doing this and Copilot certainly has a suggestion; feel free to use it since you'll be able to check if it is correct!
 Or brush up on your Python by implementing it yourself.